Species Guide

 Where We Catch Them

-We depart from Falmouth Harbor and are often into productive water within minutes of leaving the dock.
-The harbor mouth itself holds fish when bait is moving through on the tide.
+We depart from Lewis Bay, Hyannis and are often into productive water within minutes of leaving the dock.
+Nantucket Sound holds fish all season on its shoals, rips, and rocky structure.

 The Cape Cod Canal is one of the most famous striper spots in the world for good reason.
 Fish funnel through the narrow channel and stack up in the powerful current, creating some of the most consistent big-fish action on the East Coast.